vizzu-streamlit/streamlit-vizzu-intro/README.md

-# intro
+# Streamlit-Vizzu Intro
-This repo serves is for the apps used to introduce the streamlit-vizzu component and its use cases
+This repo is for the Streamlit apps used to introduce the streamlit-vizzu component and its use cases